 In this day and age, the U.S. healthcare market, in particular, seems potentially volatile.
 Concerns about increased spending and political battles over the Affordable Care Act create more questions than answers.

 But even with that uncertainty, Medtronic (NYSE:MDT) isn’t going anywhere.
 The company’s devices are an integral part of modern medicine, ranging from pacemakers to stents to bone grafts to imaging systems.

-Even the risks involved in the sector look priced into MDT, which trades at 17X forward guidance of roughly $5.55.
+Even the risks involved in the sector look priced into MDT.
 Medtronic’s days of double-digit annual growth may well be behind it, but it’s not finished increasing earnings or dividends.
 MDT stock likely isn’t finished rising, either.